 - Vaginal bleeding or spotting in postmenopausal women

 - Pain in the pelvic area

-The doctor will ask about your symptoms and medical history.
-A pelvic exam of the vagina, uterus, ovaries, bladder, and rectum will be done.
+The doctor will ask about your symptoms and past health.
+A pelvic exam will be done.
+Tests may include:

 - Blood tests

-- Hysteroscopy—a lighted scope with a camera is used to examine the uterus
+- Hysteroscopy—a lighted scope to check the uterus

-- Pap test—presence of cancer may indicate it has spread beyond the uterus
+- Pap test—to see if cancer has spread beyond the uterus

 American Cancer Society https://www.cancer.org